 Gilbert Segura

-VP of Product and Technology at PGLS
+VP of Product & Technology at PGLS

 The future of investigations is here, and it’s bringing a host of cutting-edge technologies to the table.
 From neural machine translation (NMT) to augmented reality (AR), professionals are finding new ways to uncover, recreate, and analyze evidence.
 This year’s Techno Security West conference offered a unique opportunity to dive into these advancements, and our VP of Product and Technology, Gilbert Segura, was at the forefront of the discussion.